simplocms/docs/docs/theme/views.md

 #### `breadcrumbs.blade.php`
 This is view file, which renders breadcrumb menu items in all another views, where it will be imported using `theme::vendor.breadcrumbs` key.
 By default, breadcrumb view is imported into the `pages.articles`, `pages.page`, `pages.search` and `articles.detail` and it's completely free to modify how developers need.

-> **!!!!
-TODO: Write more information about global properties in views, how to set meta tags and another things !!!!**